-Connecticut Collections (CTCo) is an open-source, online resource tool that allows history and heritage organizations to accomplish three of their primary goals: 1) to privately manage their organizational collections in a state-of-the-art collections management system, 2) to share their collections with the public through a portal that includes collections from other CTCo users, and 3) to preserve their digital collections and associated metadata in the Connecticut Digital Archive (CTDA) where they will be safe for generations to come.
+Connecticut Collections (CTCo) is an open-source, online resource tool that allows history and heritage organizations to manage their collections, to share selected items with the public through a statewide portal (http://ctcollections.org) and to preserve their digital collections and associated metadata in the Connecticut Digital Archive (CTDA) where they will be safe for generations to come.
 There are so many “hidden treasures” among the small to mid-size museums and historical societies in Connecticut, and our goal is to help our members manage them, share them, and preserve them!

 Connecticut Collections (CTCo)